aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/09-connect-cluster.md

 ## SSM Connect

-You can skip this step or you can read below if you are curious about the other ways to connect your cluster.

-In addition to DCV, you can connect to your cluster via SSH using SSM.
+You can connect to your cluster via SSH using SSM.

 **SSM Connect** It doesn't require any ports to be open on the head node, however it does require you to authenticate with the AWS account the instance it running in.